Monday, February 1, 2010

 Take note: Obsessed is a serious film.
 You can tell that from the fact that the star is billed as Beyoncé Knowles.
 Not Beyoncé.
 Not even as Sasha Fierce.
 She is Beyoncé Knowles, so we know she's serious, and that the film is serious.
 It's a pity no one else is serious in this unintended comedy.

 Lisa follows Derek to an out-of-town seminar, where she drugs him and later tries to commit suicide in his room.
-Detective Reese, the investigating officer (Oscar-winner Christine Lahti) doesn't believe Derek's claims that Lisa wasn't his mistress, and neither does Sharon.
-Even after Sharon's discharged, she can't let go, threatening the Charles' baby and culminating in an epic catfight.
+Detective Reese (Christine Lahti), who is investigating Lisa's apparent suicide attempt, doesn't believe Derek's claims that Lisa isn't his mistress, and neither does Sharon.
+Even after Lisa is discharged, she can't let go, threatening the Charles' baby and culminating in an epic catfight.

-I also wondered once Lisa drugged Derek if he would be in much of a position to please her physically.
+I also wondered how Lisa thought a drugged Derek would be in much of a position to please her physically.
 Maybe I'm wrong and a man barely conscious can have successful sex with someone, but I doubt it.
-How is Derek's gay assistant Patrick (Matthew Humphreys) (Sharon's made it clear she doesn't want her husband to have female assistants) be both the office gossip AND clueless about what going on with his boss?
+How is Derek's gay assistant Patrick (Matthew Humphreys) be both the office gossip and clueless about what going on with his boss?
 How could Detective Reese just take Lisa's word that she and Derek had sex when I figure there are tests that could verify this?
 It's all too much to take.

 The performances match the ridiculousness of the plot.
 Ali Larter appears so uncomfortable throughout the film, as if she is trying to act but can't quite commit to either be camp or be serious.
 One would wonder if one of her other personalities from Heroes has taken over.
 Elba is unmemorable in his bland performance as Derek.
 Though their roles are small in the film, Lahti and Jerry O'Connell (as Derek's best friend Ben) are not given much to do.
 I especially fell sorry for Lahti, who's a very talented actress and deserves much better, though it's good to see her working.